- What exactly does MacDiarmid research?

 - Contact Us

-Any student or postdoc whose supervisor is MacDiarmid Institute investigator, at either principal (PI) or associate (AI) levels.
+Any student or postdoc whose supervisor is MacDiarmid Institute investigator, at either principal (PI) or associate (AI) levels, is part of MESA.
 A full list of investigators can be found here.

 What Does MESA Do?